|

 -description text

-specifies descriptive text for subsequent comments, images, and general encapsulated objects; the default is an empty string, "".
-Note that the specified text applies to all three frame types that follow on the command line, so reset the description as needed to prevent this probably undesirable behavior:
+- specifies descriptive text for certain frame types (e.g., comments); the default is an empty string, "".
+Note that the specified text applies to whatever affected types follow on the command line, so reset the description as needed to prevent this probably undesirable behavior:

 % tag311 -desc description -comm text -desc "" -front imageFile audioFile(s)